 Reprinted with permission from The World's Best Spicy Food: Where to Find It and How to Make It by Lonely Planet.
 Copyright 2014.
 RRP: 19.19 Published by Lonely Planet.
 All rights reserved.
 Available wherever books are sold.

-- 1 tablespoon gochugaru (red chili pepper flakes) or regular chili pepper flakes
+1 tablespoon gochugaru (red chile pepper flakes) or regular chile pepper flakes

 For the sauce: Pour the anchovy stock or water into a medium-sized pan.
 Add the sauce ingredients and bring to a boil.
 Make sure the paste is dissolved.
 Reduce the heat to medium.